Tuesday, October 27, 2020

 if there was a real god,

-she was chastised, marginal,
+she was chastised, marginalized,

-a handmaiden of the crippled and naive,
+consigned to the crippled and naive,

 tolerated yet flimsy,

-of White wonder bread.
+of White Wonder Bread.

 the politicians,

-they had knives for mean tongues,
+they had precise knives for tongues,

-and cut diamonds with precision
+and cut diamonds of hate

 from the religious fat.